MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 This message occurs for one the following reasons:

 - The license being used has expired.
-- It was trial license and the trial period has ended.
+- The license was trial license and the trial period has ended.
 Trial licenses are typically assigned when customers subscribe for an evaluation version by using self-service sign-up (also known as IW or viral sign-up).
 This license has a time limit.

 *Resolution*